 Any hurricane fence constructed in a hurricane zone has to be adequately reinforced in the manufacturing process to withstand the wind force as well as to be as impervious as possible to debris striking the wall.

 Masonry walls that are not properly reinforced, can be compromised and break apart with the excess forces exerted on them.
-This is also applicable with seismic activity.
-Another factor that affects masonry walls, is when the continuous foundations are not constructed properly, entire sections of walls can fall as one portion begins to fail, the domino effect can take down large sections of walls.
+This is also applicable to seismic activity.
+Another factor that affects masonry walls is when the continuous foundations are not constructed properly.
+Entire sections of walls can fall as one portion begins to fail.
+The domino effect can take down large sections of walls.

-These images were provided by AFTEC’s Houston manufacturer post Hurricane Harvey.
+These images were provided by AFTEC’s Houston manufacturer after Hurricane Harvey.

 There is no need for continuous foundations with precast concrete walls since loads and pressures are engineered into the caisson footing, resulting in less widespread damage, with affected areas being more localized.